sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-01-env/btp-kyma-onb-01-env.md

 ## Intro

+>Note: If you want to follow this tutorial as part of a mission from the discovery-center, consider using the 'Quick Account Set Up' instead, it will do the steps outlined here for you.
+If you, however, preffer to do them manually, this tutorial is for you.

-SAP BTP, Kyma runtime provides a fully managed Kubernetes runtime based on the open-source project "Kyma".
+SAP BTP, Kyma runtime provides a fully managed Kubernetes runtime based on the open-source project [Kyma](https://kyma-project.io/#/).
 With this cloud-native solution, developers can extend SAP solutions with serverless Functions and combine them with containerized microservices.

 ### Create a Subaccount for Kyma Runtime